CPS-IT/project-builder/docs/events.md

 }
 ```

-:bulb: You can also omit the `method` and `event` configuration if your event
+You can also omit the `method` and `event` configuration if your event
 listener contains an `__invoke` method with the event type-hinted as first
 parameter: